heptarch/heptarch.github.io/about.md

 ---

 "Saxifrage" means "stone breaker".
-These tiny, five-petalled flowers are the northernmost growing plants in the world.
+These tiny, five-petalled flowers are the toughest, most northernmost growing plants in the world.

 #### Mission statement